Sifchain/sifnode/x/dispensation/Readme-Claim.md

 	UserAddress   sdk.AccAddress   `json:"user_address"`
 	UserClaimType DistributionType `json:"user_claim_type"`
 	UserClaimTime time.Time        `json:"user_claim_time"`
-	Locked        bool             `json:"locked"`
 }
 ```
 ### High Level Flow
 - User creates claims of type LiquidityMining or ValidatorSubsidy.
-- The claims get locked when the associated distribution is created for the claim
 - The claims are deleted when the user receives the funds .
 - A user can only have 1 claim of a particular type ,at any point in time .